mrchrisster/h265_project_archiver/README.md

 If you have large, long-term video project archives, this tool can cut file sizes by up to **10×** while preserving folder structures and high visual quality — ideal for efficient backups and future access.

+It is meant for video production companies who want to archive their projects and save space or when working together with remote editors.

 ---

 ## 🧩 Key Features